-Medical malpractice remains a major cause of injury and death in the United States.
+Medical malpractice remains a major cause of personal injury and wrongful death in the United States.

 Although medical malpractice lawsuits may seem like a fairly recent convention, studies show that they may have been an established form of litigation throughout history.

 What looks to be the earliest recorded case of medical malpractice litigation happened in 1164 in England.
 The case, Everad v.
 Hoskins, involved a servant and his master collecting damages from a physician for practicing “unwholesome medicine.”

 Although Everad v.
 Hopkins may have been one of the earliest medical malpractice cases in history, Stratton v.
 Swanlond in 1374 is widely considered one of the first true medical malpractice lawsuits for establishing a foundation for breach of care.

 In the suit, Agnes of Stratton and her husband sought damages from surgeon John Swanlond for breach of contract.
 Agnes underwent surgery on her severely deformed hand based on the surgeon’s guarantee that he could fully repair it – but afterward, the hand remained mangled.
 Although the case was ultimately dismissed due to filing errors, it nonetheless established standards of care between a physician and his or her patient.